This post may contain affiliate links. Read my disclosure policy here.

 - Bread Flour — Bread flour has more protein than all-purpose flour.
 To increase the gluten in cookies, and thus create a chewier cookie, you can replace some of the all-purpose flour with bread flour.
 But don’t worry if you don’t have bread flour, you can definitely achieve chewy cookies without using bread flour.

-- White Sugar — for a crispier cookie, use more white sugar than brown in your cookie, or even completely remove the brown sugar.
+- White Sugar — Another way to make crispy cookies is to use more white sugar than brown in your cookie, or even completely remove the brown sugar.

-- Less Flour — to allow your cookies to spread more, use less flour in your recipe.
+- Less Flour — To make cookies crispy, you want to allow your cookies to spread more.
+So you need to use less flour in your recipe.

-- Lower Temperature — bake your cookies at 325F versus the usual 350F in order for the cookies to spread more and then cook longer until cookies are golden and toasted.
+- Lower Temperature — If you bake your cookies at 325F versus the usual 350F, the cookies can spread more and cook longer until cookies are golden and toasted.

-- Egg Yolks — Use egg yolks without the egg white to cut down on the moisture in the cookie.
+- Egg Yolks — If your idea of perfect chocolate chip cookies means crispy, use egg yolks without the egg white to cut down on the moisture in the cookie.

-- Baking Powder — add 1/2 teaspoon of baking powder to your recipe or use half baking powder and half baking soda
+- Baking Powder — If you’re wondering how you can make your cookies more fluffy, you can add 1/2 teaspoon of baking powder to your recipe or use half baking powder and half baking soda

-- Cornstarch — add a teaspoon of cornstarch to your recipe.
+- Cornstarch — Another trick for fluffy cookies is to add a teaspoon of cornstarch to your recipe.

-- Shortening — use shortening instead of butter or use a combination of half butter and half shortening.
+- Shortening — Use shortening instead of butter or use a combination of half butter and half shortening to make fluffy chocolate chip cookies.

-- As above, use baking powder, cornstarch, and/or shortening in your recipe to keep your cookies from spreading before they firm.
+- You can use baking powder, cornstarch, and/or shortening in your recipe to keep your cookies from spreading before they firm.

-- Chill Dough — chilling your dough before baking is one of the most important ways to keep cookies from spreading too quickly.
+- Chill Dough — One of the most important ways to keep cookies from spreading too quickly is to chill your dough before baking.

 - Bake at 350F — ensure your oven is preheated so that cookies do not spread while the oven comes to the full temperature.

-- Cornstarch — add 1-2 teaspoons of cornstarch to create a fluffier, more cake-like texture in your cookie
+- Cornstarch — If you want to create a fluffier, more cake-like texture in your cookie, add 1-2 teaspoons of cornstarch

-- Baking Powder — use half baking powder and half baking soda
+- Baking Powder — You can make a more “cakey” cookie by using half baking powder and half baking soda

-- Egg — add an extra egg or an extra egg yolk
+- Egg — Adding an extra egg or an extra egg yolk can help create a cake-like chocolate chip cookie that many people love.

-- More Flour — more flour keeps the cookie from spreading and allows the cookie to retain its form while it bakes
+- More Flour — Use more flour to keep the cookies from spreading and allow the cookies to retain their form while baking.

-- Use Butter — due to the lower melting point of butter vs shortening, using butter makes cookies spread more before they bake through
+- Use Butter — If your idea of perfect chocolate chip cookies are flat, then use butter.
+Because of the lower melting point of butter vs shortening, using butter makes cookies spread more before they bake through.

-- Flatten Dough — after rolling or dropping your dough, flatten slightly to help the dough spread more quickly
+- Flatten Dough — To get flat cookies, after rolling or dropping your dough, flatten each drop of cookie dough slightly to help the dough spread more quickly.

 - Bake at 325F — bake at 325F instead of 350F to have cookies spread further